 What Qualifies & How Much (2025 Rules)

-Before diving into specific projects, it’s crucial to grasp what these credits are and why they’re such a game-changer for homeowners in 2025.
+Before diving into specific projects, it’s crucial to grasp what the 25C credit is and why it’s such a game-changer for homeowners in 2025.
+Credits reduce tax owed (not just taxable income), so every eligible dollar counts—alongside the lower bills you’ll see from better home energy efficiency.

 What Exactly Are These Credits?

-Think of energy efficient home improvement credits as a reward from the government for making your home more environmentally friendly and less energy-hungry.
+Think of these credits as a dollar-for-dollar “thank you” for cutting a home’s energy use.
 Unlike a deduction, which lowers your taxable income, a credit directly reduces the amount of tax you owe, dollar for dollar.
 This can translate into significant savings!

 Quick math on caps (keeps you aligned with Form 5695): claim 30% of eligible costs up to $1,200 total per year for non-HVAC items.
 Windows and skylights share a $600 combined max inside that $1,200; exterior doors are $250 each, $500 total.
 Separate from that, qualifying heat pumps and heat-pump water heaters (and biomass stoves) have their own $2,000 annual cap at 30%.
 25D (solar/battery/geothermal) is 30% with no dollar cap and can carry forward.